MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 # Get started with chat private endpoints for Python

-This article shows you how to deploy and run the [Enterprise chat app sample for Python](https://github.com/Azure-Samples/azure-search-openai-demo) that's accessible by private endpoints.
+This article shows you how to deploy and run the [enterprise chat app sample for Python](https://github.com/Azure-Samples/azure-search-openai-demo) that's accessible by private endpoints.

 This sample implements a chat app by using Python, Azure OpenAI Service, and [Retrieval Augmented Generation (RAG)](/azure/search/retrieval-augmented-generation-overview) in Azure AI Search to get answers about employee benefits at a fictitious company.
 The app is seeded with PDF files that include the employee handbook, a benefits document, and a list of company roles and expectations.

-By following the instructions in this article, you will:
+By following the instructions in this article, you:

 - Deploy a chat app to Azure for public access in a web browser.
 - Redeploy a chat app with private endpoints.